 What Is TDR Policy in Hyderabad

-TDR Cost Analysis in Hyderabad
+TDR Cost Analysis & Calculation in Hyderabad

 After implementing NewTDR policy in Hyderabad, prices for residential projects tend to grow in developing areas.
 Depending on the builder, plot prices may also increase.
 The TDR cost analysis in Hyderabad shows that the impact of Transferable Development Rights(TDR) is different across West Hyderabad locations.